Harald Szeemann: Live in Your Head: When Attitudes Become Form

 Live In Your Head: When Attitudes Become Form was a landmark show for Post-Minimalist American artists in 1969 at the Kunsthalle Bern.

 Following the opening of the exhibition "12 Environments" in the summer of 1968, which featured the works of Andy Warhol, Martial Raysse, Soto, Jean Schnyder, Kowalski, and Christo, Harald Szeemann was asked to do a show of his own.
 Representatives of Philip Morris, American Tobacco Company, and Rudder and Finn, Public Relations Firm, visited Szemmann in Bern to recruit his expertise for a project.
 This project would entail substantial funding, with the additional benefit of collaborating with the Stedelijk (sponsored by the Holland American Line), and complete artistic freedom.

 This was an entirely new opportunity for Szeemann therefore he accepted the sponsored proposal.
 The project was initially conceived whenever Szeemann, with the Director of the Stedelijk named de Wilde, traveled through Switzerland and Holland to select the works of younger artists for national shows.
 When visiting the studio of a Dutch painter, Reinier Lucassen, Szeemann was immediately impressed with the work of the painter's assistant Jan Dibbets.
 Jan greeted Szeemann from behind two tables; one of which had neon light coming out of the surface and the other one was covered in grass which he watered.
 Szeemann was thereafter inspired to focus the upcoming exhibition on behaviors and gestures.

 Shortly after the conception the show developed quickly.
 A published diary of Attitudes details trips, studio visits, and installation.
 The show became a dialog of how works could either assume material form or remain immaterial, documenting an important revelatory concept in the history of art.
 This show was a moment of intensity and freedom in which a work could be produced or imagined, according to Lawrence Weiner.
 69 Artists, Europeans and Americans controlled the Kunsthalle.
 For example, Robert Barry irradiated the roof; Richard Long did a walk in the mountains; Mario Merz made among his first igloos; Michael Heizer "opened" the sidewalk; Walter de Maria produced his telephone piece; Richard Serra showed lead sculptures, the belt piece, and splash piece; Weiner took a square meter out of the wall; Beuys made a grease sculpture.
 The Kunsthalle Bern became a laboratory of exhibiting "organized chaos".

 Following When Attitudes Become Form and the following exhibition Friends and their Friends a scandal was provoked in Bern.
 Szeemann believed to be showing artwork contrary to the opinions of critics and the public.
 The city government and parliament eventually became involved in the issue.
 It was decided that Szeemann's directorship was "destructive to humankind".
-As well the exhibition committee, largely composed of local artists, decided they would dictate the programming and rejected shows proposed by Szeeman they had previously agreed to, including the solo show of Beuys.
+As well the exhibition committee, largely composed of local artists, decided they would dictate the programming and rejected shows proposed by Szeemann they had previously agreed to, including the solo show of Beuys.
 Thereafter Szeemann, tired of this open war, decided to resign and become a freelance curator and operated under his newly founded Agency for Spiritual Guest Work.